 A Freelancer’s Guide to Google Workspace

 As a modern freelance proofreader, you’ll likely do most of your work online.
 You might have already set up a website.
 But if you’re thinking about how you can organize files, meetings, and emails, you might be considering Google Workspace.
-With tools like Gmail for Business, Google Workspace can improve your productivity and organization and make collaborative projects smoother.
+With tools like Gmail for Business, Google Workspace can improve your productivity and make collaborative projects smoother.
 This post provides a freelancer’s guide to Google Workspace.

 Do I Need to Pay for Google Workspace?